 As today's parents and educators know, technology is a vital part of education.
-Whether you're teaching in a classroom, around the kitchen table, or any place in between, it's important to have access to family-friendly resources that will keep everyone engaged and enjoying themselves.
+Whether you're teaching in a classroom, around the kitchen table, or any place in between, it's important to have access to family-friendly resources that will keep everyone engaged in writing essays and enjoying themselves.
 These days we're all bombarded by resources; choosing the right ones isn't always easy to do.

 That's where Apps-School comes in.
 Our app listings will get you pointed in the right direction.
 Choose from the menu on the left to find apps by a certain company, by the subject you are trying to teach, by price, or by the type of device you're using.
 While you're here, make sure to sign up for our free e-newsletter so you can get biweekly updates about what's new here at Apps-School - including app reviews from our editor, articles from developers and educators, and tips about other educational resources that might be of interest.